LucasDelfino92/morrowindsharp/wjsetup.md

 > ⚠️ Note that Per-pixel lighting takes a heavy toll on your framerate.
 You can disable it entirely, or limit it to **Interiors only**.

-# IN-GAME CONFIGURATION

-It's time to finally run Morrowind.

-- In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **Morrowind**.
-- Click **Run** to run the executable.

-> Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder.

-- Once the game has finished loading, click **Options** and click the **Video** tab.
-- The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
-I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
-- Turn the **Real-time Shadows** slider all the way to the left, disabling them.
-Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
-- Turn the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.

-> ⚠️ If your game crashes when trying to access the **Video** tab, it may be because you are running Morrowind at a resolution unsupported by the game.

-> ⚠️ You should not adjust your resolution through the **Video** tab, as it will crash the game.
-Instead, run **MGE XE** and adjust it there.

 # TOOLS

 ## Preamble